ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
          <h3>Overnight</h3>A chance of snow showers.
 Mostly cloudy.
-Low around 6, with temperatures rising to around 8 overnight.
-Wind chill values as
+Low around 6, with temperatures rising to around 11 overnight.
+Wind chill values
-         low as -6.
-North northwest wind around 10 mph, with gusts as high as 20 mph.<br></div>
+         as low as 0.
+Northwest wind around 7 mph, with gusts as high as 20 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
          <h3>Saturday</h3>Mostly sunny, with a high near 20.
-Wind chill values as low as -9.
+Wind chill values as low as -6.
 North northwest wind 9 to 14 mph, with gusts as high as
          24 mph.<br></div>
    </p>
    <p>